Hong Kong Airport Transfers like all transportation options in Hong Kong are easy and convenient.

 You can pay using your Octopus Card, otherwise exact change will be needed.

-The Airport Hotelink Shuttle costs HK 150 for hotels in Central and HK 130 for hotels in Kowloon per single trip.
+The Airport Hotelink Shuttle costs HK 140 (about US$18) for hotels in Central and HK 130 (about US$17) for hotels in Kowloon per single trip.

 For the transfer from the hotel to the Airport you buy your ticket from the Hotel Concierge.

 You board the Shuttle Bus at the Coach Station in Terminal 2, this is only a 5-minute walk from Terminal 1.